ofenerci/HPSC-Fall-2013/lab/homework_regrade/README.md

 	/curc/tools/grading/assignments/assignment-04/$USER
 	/curc/tools/grading/assignments/assignment-05/$USER

 If please go into your directory and run the grading scripts.
 You may make changes to *any part of your code* you'd like.
 On **November 15th, 2013** we will close the directories and regrade the assignments.
 No changes will be accepted after that point.
-Sound fail?
+Sound fair?

 ## Grading scripts